Building a Survival Group: What Preppers Must Know before They Get Started

 bug out survival team

-One of the first steps in prepping is to choose a bug out location and make a plan for how to reach it.
+One of the first steps in prepping is to choose a bug out location and plan how to reach it.
 If you are a lone prepper, it may make sense to form a team.
 When SHTF, you will get in contact and head to the bug out location together.

 The bug out team needs to be: